 New Albany Painting Silver Hills

 Indiana played a critical role in the quest for freedom for enslaved people who made their way to freedom.
 It was a free state while Kentucky had legal slavery.
-Crossing the river from Louisville into Floyd County was an important journey on the road to freedom.
+Crossing the river from Louisville into Indiana was an important journey on the road to freedom.
 This didn’t come without complications and great risk.

 Town Clock Church Town Clock Church Sign